Ahacad/learning/README.md

 **Naming of sections**: Use verb `be`, `have`, etc. as the starting word to remind yourself that they are all to be mastered.

 **Information on the Internet**: Some forms of information are:
-  - book: the most persistent way of conveying knowledge
+  - Book: the most persistent way of conveying knowledge
   - GitHub repo: this enables real time interaction with the author, relatively persistent
-  - personal blogs: held by individuals, persistency typically not guaranteed
+  - personal Blogs: held by individuals, persistency typically not guaranteed
   - Youtube: great video learning resources, relatively persistent but not guaranteed
-  - great article: very insightful articles
+  - great Article: very insightful articles
-  - article: workds written on websites, often focused on solving some particular problem
+  - Article: workds written on websites, often focused on solving some particular problem

 Articles and videos in China (where I live in for now) are often not so persistent, it is recommended that you download useful information before they are wiped out.